sondreluc/react-under-the-hood/chapters/chapter_5.md

 We are doing pretty good at this point, however now we want to get started with laying the groundwork for space travel.

-We are doing great so far but we still have more work before our starship goes where no one has gone before.

-We have just created our first component that actually changes state in the application rather than just render data.

-Let's render another simple component that will display navigational data such as the current destination and heading.
+We want to be able to click on a star system and engage our warp engines.
+First, lets render a component that will display navigational data to the user.

 ```
 # unfinished/app/components/App.jsx